Marine from metro Atlanta killed in California training flight

 - Korea Defense Service Medal

-- Sea Service Deployment Ribbon with four bronze stars in lieu of fifth award
+- Sea Service Deployment Ribbon with four bronze stars in lieu of the fifth award

 Copyright 2023 WANF.
 All rights reserved.